cbid71/Personal_CKA_2025_Certification_Notes/8-storage.md

 https://uklabs.kodekloud.com/topic/practice-test-storage-class-3/

-kubectl get storageclass
+`kubectl get storageclass`

-If a storageclass provisionner value == kubernetes.io/no-provisioner, it means that the storage class does not support dynamic volume provisioning
+If a storageclass provisionner value == `kubernetes.io/no-provisioner`, it means that the storage class does not support dynamic volume provisioning

 TODO : understand this whole table